An Explanation of Chlorine Demand: Why Your Pool Requires More Than You Think

 1. Shock the Pool

-Use Deep Blue Chlorine Shock or Non-Chlorine Shock at double or triple the normal dose to oxidise built-up contaminants.
-Do this in the evening and run the pump overnight.
+Deep Blue Chlorine Shock or Non-Chlorine Shock should be applied at twice or triple the standard rate to oxidize accumulated contaminants.
+Perform the evening treatment followed by continuous pump operation during nighttime.

 2. Clean Everything

-Scrub walls, steps, and floors to loosen algae or bacteria.
+Scrubbable materials such as walls, steps and floors require cleaning to remove bacterial and algae buildup.
 Vacuum the pool thoroughly.
 Clean or backwash your filter using Deep Blue Filter Cleaner.

 3. Check and Balance Water